emsifa/evo/README.md

 ### Using DTO

-DTO (Data Transfer Object) is basically an object that have some declared properties in it.
+DTO (Data Transfer Object) is basically an object that contains some declared properties in it.
 DTO used to carry data between processes.
 In typical PHP application, we often store data as associative array or as `stdClass`.
 The downside of storing data as associative array or `stdClass` is we don't really know what is inside and what type it is.
 If we are not carefully to check it, it could cause some security problem to our application.

 By replacing them with DTO, we, Text Editor, and IDE know exactly what it is, what properties in it, the type of each properties, etc.

 But creating DTO instance with PHP native way sometimes can be quite annoying.
-You have to create an instance, set its properties value one by one, also you have to cast its type properly.
+You have to create an instance, set the value for each properties one by one, also you have to cast its type properly.

 That is why Evo provide `Emsifa\Evo\DTO` class that comes with some useful utilities.